Signed in as:

 First, you are going to want to choose a method that you are comfortable with and stick to that method.
 The method we prefer is the 'fish-less' cycling method so we will be educating you on how we go about it.

 Tank cycling requires a lot of patience and monitoring and can take 1-3 months to complete and needs to be completed WITHOUT your axolotl in the tank.
-You will have to wait to purchase your axolotl until your tank is fully cycled.
-The other option you have is to keep your axolotl in a plastic tub of dechlorinated tap water and 100% daily water changes.
+You will have to wait to add your axolotl until your tank is fully cycled.
+If your tank is not ready , it’s ok!
+You can keep your axolotl in a plastic tub of dechlorinated tap water and do 100% daily water changes.
 Some like this option because it allows you to bond with your axolotl and observe their behavior and is easier for feeding young juveniles.

 Now lets get started!

-You are going to use an aquarium heater for the duration of the cycle to help speed up the process by encouraging bacteria growth.
-Keep the temperature between 75-80 degrees Fahrenheit during the cycling process.
+Step #2: Add a heater - (NOTE: this step is optional, you do not need to do this but it does speed up the process) Adding an aquarium heater for the duration of the cycle to help speed things up by encouraging bacteria growth in warmer water.
+Keep the temperature between 75-80° F during the cycling process.

-2. Add Ammonium Chloride (Ammonia) - (THIS IS TOXIC TO AXOLOTLS NEVER ADD THIS INTO THE WATER THEY ARE LIVING IN!)
-Follow the directions on the bottle of your Dr. Tim's Ammonia Bottle for this part.
+Step #3: Add Ammonium Chloride (Ammonia) - (NOTE: This is toxic to axolotls, never add this into the water your axolotl is in!)
+Follow the directions on the Dr. Tim's Ammonia Bottle for this part.
 It should tell you to add 2 drops per gallon of water in your tank.
-You do not need to take a reading immediately and it may not show up right away either in a test kit.
-This is because the bacteria you are about to add will convert the ammonia.
-Instead, wait until 24 hours have passed and check that your ammonia is at 4ppm, if not, add a bit more to get it to 4ppm, but no more than this.
+You do not need to take a reading on ammonia immediately and it may not show up right away either on your API Freshwater test kit.

-4. Add concentrated beneficial bacteria - This is going to help speed up the process by adding bacteria to start the nitrogen cycle, this helps convert the ammonia you are adding, and that your axolotl will add through the waste it produces.
+Step #4: Add concentrated beneficial bacteria - (NOTE: this step is optional, you do not need to do this but it does speed up the process) This is going to help speed up the process by adding bacteria to start the nitrogen cycle, this helps convert the ammonia you are adding.
 You will want to follow the directions directly from the bottle for the amount and duration of treatments specific to whatever product you purchase.
+It will most likely require you to add this over a course of several days so you want to make sure that you follow the instructions given.

-When you get to this point, re dose the tank with ammonia to 4ppm.
+Step #6: Check your cycle- When you get to this point, re-dose the tank with ammonia to 4ppm.
 Test the water each day until it goes back to 0 for 3 days in a row.
-When it does, you will know your tank is cycled!
+If the nitrites remain at 0 & Nitrates are in the safe zone of 5-20ppm you will know your tank is cycled!
+Use the guidelines below to ensure your parameters are safe!

-Ammonia - 0ppm is ideal anything over 0.25ppm needs to be addressed (Ammonia is toxic)
+Ammonia - 0ppm (Ammonia is toxic, anything over 0 needs to be addressed)

 Nitrates - 5ppm - 20ppm (low levels = cycle crash, high levels = toxic)